Measuring the photo-ionization rate, neutral fraction and mean free path of HI ionizing photons at $4.9 \leq z \leq 6.0$ from a large sample of XShooter and ESI spectra: Introduction

 Our main aim in this work is to accurately \measure the evolution of the spatially averaged photo-ionization rate \GHIavg, mean free path of \HI ionizing photons \LmfpHI and spatially averaged neutral fraction \fHIavg in the redshift range \zrange{5}{6} by modeling the spatial fluctuations in the ionizing radiation field and comparing the predictions for the \lya forest with observations.
 Varying these parameters in radiative transfer simulations is challenging as one would need to perform a large suite of simulations with different ionization histories.
 Performing radiative hydrodynamic simulations is computationally very expensive.
 The other challenge is to produce large spatial variation in mean free path and photo-ionization rate.
-Current cosmological Radiative Transfer (hereafter RT) simulations have difficulty in producing a large variation in mean free path \citep{kulkarni2019a,keating2020}. \citet{cain2021} propose as a remedy the adding neutral sinks in the IGM that can reduce the mean free path in large cosmological simulations.
-These additional sinks are attributed to unresolved density structure on scales of $1 h^{-1} \: {\rm ckpc}$ \citep{furlanetto2005,mcquinn2007,alvarez2012,mesinger2014,daloisio2020,nasir2021}.
-However, this approach must assume the sub-grid density distribution which is not known a priori.
+Current cosmological Radiative Transfer (hereafter RT) simulations have difficulty in producing a large variation in mean free path \citep{kulkarni2019a,keating2020}.
+To obtain a short mean free path in large cosmological simulations, addition of neutral sinks has been proposed.
+These sinks mimic the effect of photo-evaporation of minihalos during reionization \citep{shapiro2004,iliev2005,cain2021}.
+These additional sinks are attributed to unresolved density structure on scales of $1 h^{-1} \: {\rm ckpc}$ \citep{shapiro2004,furlanetto2005,mcquinn2007,alvarez2012,mesinger2014,daloisio2020,nasir2021}.
+Such sinks slow down the ionization fronts and consume ionizing photons until the minihalos are photo-evaporated \citep{iliev2005b,shapiro2006,park2016,park2021}.
+However, the approach of adding IGM sinks must assume the sub-grid density distribution which is not known a priori.
 We present here an efficient alternative method that varies both mean free path and photo-ionization rate in cosmological radiative transfer simulations.

 \citet{davies2016} have proposed a theoretical framework for fluctuations of the mean free path for modelling fluctuations in the ionizing radiation field \citep[see also] []{mesinger2009,davies2014,davies2017}.
 In this approach the local mean free path of each cell is determined by the amount of neutral hydrogen that depends on the local photo-ionization rate in the cell.
 The photo-ionization rate in a given cell is calculated by adding the contribution of ionizing radiation from all sources and by taking into account the attenuation from the IGM.
 The IGM attenuation depends on the local mean free path of all cells along the sightline towards the source.
 Thus photo-ionization rate and mean free path are coupled together by two non-linear equations that need to be solved iteratively for all the cells in the simulation box simultaneously until convergence is achieved.
 The main advantage of this framework is that one can vary mean free path and photo-ionization rate as free parameters.
 Due to the numerical complexity of the iterative method, previous applications of this framework have been limited to few 10s of models with somewhat limited resolution of $>3 \: h^{-1} {\rm cMpc}$ \citep[$\sim 64^3$ to $128^3$ grids,][]{davies2017,daloisio2018}.
 As a result, previously it was challenging to constrain \LmfpHI and \GHIavg simultaneously from such simulations.